roblee01/cyclinbayes/README.md

 #> [10,]    0    0    0    0    0    0    0    1    0     0
 ```

-All three selected graphs match the true adjacency matrix:
+We observe that the three structures selected using different distance
+metrics are all identical

 ``` r
 Adjacency_matrix_true